andygill/qr-cover/README.md

-## Building
+## Building and other libraries

-We are using bootstrap-3.3.6, which is in the dist directory.
+We use

+ * https://github.com/davidshimjs/qrcodejs for generating QR codes